favian-cyril/BitFridge/README.md

 For people who do not shop often and prefer to use whatever ingredients they have.

 #### Expected Outcome
+By the end of the semester, **BitFridge** is expected to be able to take a set of ingredients provided by the user and return with a list of recipes that contain said ingredients. **BitFridge** will also come with supporting features to help user find the right recipe for them, ranging from recommended recipes to search filters.

 Project Vision